Drum Hill Chapter

 Welcome

 National Daughters of the American Revolution (NSDAR or DAR), founded in 1890 and headquartered in Washington, D.C., is a non-profit, non-political volunteer women's service organization, dedicated to promoting patriotism, preserving American history and historical properties, and securing America's future through better education for our children.
-The Drum Hill Chapter, NSDAR, also is involved in raising funds for local scholarships.
+The Drum Hill Chapter, NSDAR, carries on this tradition and is involved in historic preservation, raising funds for local scholarships, service to veterans and education.

 To learn more about the National Society Daughters of the American Revolution, please visit www.dar.org